After 15 years, lawsuit against UBS over Enron collapse is dismissed

 Kenneth Lay, Skilling's predecessor and successor as chief executive, was also convicted of fraud, but died in 2006 before he could be sentenced.

-The case is Lampkin et al v.
-UBS PaineWebber Inc et al, U.S. District Court, Southern District of Texas, No. 02-00851.
+The case is Lampkin et al v UBS PaineWebber Inc et al, U.S. District Court, Southern District of Texas, No. 02-00851.
+(Reporting by Jonathan Stempel in New York; Editing by Phil Berlowitz)